WoodenMaiden/simple.template.universe/README.md

 ### Unity (tested with Unity 2022.3.3f1)
 - Define a new 3D project
 - Assets Menu -> Import Package -> Custom Package and import the "GAMA-UNITY-VR.unitypackage"
-- In Packager manager (Windows menu -> Package Manager), install :
+- In Packager manager (Windows menu -> Package Manager), install:
       * TextMeshPro: import all
       * Oculus Integration: import everything, and for each question after answering the default or recommended answer.
-It not avaible from the Unity Interface, it can be downloaded from: [https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022)
+It not avaible from the Unity Interface, it can be downloaded from: [https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022).
-  - to be able after to export the application for Meta Quest 2, follow the instructions given in the "Installation of the template" section
+  - To be able after to export and run the application for Meta Quest 2, follow the instructions given in the "Installation of the template" section
+  - From the Current Scene, remove the "Main Camera".
+  - Add to the scene at least 2 Prefabs (available from Assets/Prefab/GAMA Link): "GAMAConnector" (to enable the connection with GAMA) and "OVRCameraRig_Moving" (for the player).
+  - To use the physical environment, define a Floor: for that, just add a 3D object Cube to the scene (rename it as you want, and optionally add a material).
+  - In the GAMAConnector:
+      * Define the IP of the computer running GAMA (the Meta Quest Headset and the computer running GAMA have to use the same Wifi).
+      * Define the same port as the one defined in the UnityLink GAMA model
+      * Drag and Drop the "OVRCameraRig_Moving" from the same to the Player variable
+      * Drag and Drop the "Floor" from the same to the Ground variable
+      * For each species of agents to send to Unity from Unity; add a value in the Agent list (use the "+"): The index in the list correspond to the "index_species" variable (the species with "index_species" of 0, correspond to the first element of the list; the one with "index_species" of 1, correspond to the second element of the list, etc.).
+For each element of the list (i.e. each species of agents sent), choose a prefab that will be used to display the agent).